-52. The Council takes a proactive approach to bringing empty homes in the Borough back into use.
+51. The Council takes a proactive approach to bringing long term empty homes in the Borough back into use.
 An Empty Homes officer has been in post since June 2017.
-The number of homes brought back into use each year is set out in the graph below.
+The number of long term empty properties (unoccupied for 6 months or more) brought back into use each year is set out in the graph below.

-53. The above analysis shows that there has been a significant increase in the number of empty homes brought back into use from 2017/18 until 2021/22, with a minor decline in 2022/23.
-The total number of empty homes in Gedling Borough as at April 2024 is 878 properties, excluding second homes and exemptions.
+The above analysis shows that there has been a significant increase in the number of long term empty homes brought back into use from 2018/19 until 2023/24.
+The graph now includes the total number of long term empty properties in the borough from 2021/22.
+The total number of long term empty homes in Gedling Borough as of 2023/24 is 456 properties.
+This is marginally higher than previous years.